Protecting our rare amphibians as we take first step towards Gateway

-Our first priority is to protect these newts whilst work is carried out to put our Gateway in place, starting with archaeological investigations in September.
+Our first priority is to protect these newts whilst work begins on our Gateway project, starting with archaeological investigations in November.
 At the same time we want to understand these satellite populations more, and in the future create and manage habitats so that their numbers increase.
 With all this in mind, an amphibian fence has been installed around a farm track that runs behind the ponds, to create a temporary newt-free enclosure.
 Less than a metre high, this fencing will stop newts and other animals from getting inside the area where the archaeologists will work; any newts that are currently inside the fence will be carefully trapped by experts and relocated to surrounding habitats before work starts.

 We will keep you posted with newt news, archaeological updates and more over the coming weeks and months!